LyJXD/Survival-Game/README.md

 # Survival-Game
-Graduation Project of Making a Survival Game
+Graduation Project of Developing a Survival Game

 ### Game Preview